 Booking a COVID-secure school trip for the future

-In the meantime, The Council for Learning Outside the Classroom (CLOtC) is a great place to find out the latest information.
+We also recommend taking a look at The Council for Learning Outside the Classroom (CLOtC).
 The CLOtC are champions of promoting learning outside the classroom and support schools all across the country.